FREQUENTLY ASKED QUESTIONS

 You can clean up to three or five times faster when the equipment is hot.
 Adherence to the majority of contaminants is lower at higher temperatures.
 The dry ice sublimes at the time of impact, unlike the sandblasting that leaves the abrasive media trapped.

-Abrasive cleaning methods are generally banned on site in the industries.
+Abrasive cleaning methods are generally banned on-site in the industries.

 Does CO2 cool the surface?

-The mass of the target surface
+a) the mass of the target surface

-B. The duration of application
+b) the duration of application

-This is unlikely but it depends on the mass of the target object.
+This is unlikely, but it depends on the mass of the target object.

 Heavy moulds, for example, will not be damaged at all because the temperature drop is insignificant compared to the mass of the mould.
-With critically tolerant thin substrates, you may need to test to determine if the temperature drop will affect the surface structure.

 Will the process create condensation?